LLNL/merlin/docs/source/modules/hello_world/hello_world.rst

     $ merlin run-workers my_hello.yaml

-To send a warm stop signal to your workers, run:
+Once again, to send a warm stop signal to your workers, run:

 .. code-block:: bash